M2Max/MapGuessing/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the BSD 2-Clause License.